 13. Car Safety

-I remember living in South Florida and during the many (too many) hot days – getting in the car and having to handle the wheel and shift was unpleasant to say the least.
+I remember living in South Florida and during the many (too many) hot days – getting in the car and having to handle the steering wheel and shift was unpleasant to say the least.
 I would always cover everything with a towel beforehand.

 But, there are some better ways to keep your hands from scalding.